JinxiaoWang/NAU-Net/README.md

 # NAU-Net
-Pytorch code for NAU-Net, U-Net, PSPNet in paper [NAU-Net: A New Deep Learning Framework in Glacial Lake Detection](https://doi.org/10.1109/LGRS.2022.3165045).
+Pytorch code for NAU-Net, U-Net, in paper [NAU-Net: A New Deep Learning Framework in Glacial Lake Detection](https://doi.org/10.1109/LGRS.2022.3165045).
 ## Citation
 If NAU-Net is useful for your research, please consider citing:
 ```